-Abbreviations
+Abbreviations and Definitions

 Term Definition AEP Annual Exceedance Probability AIMS Asset Information Management System (Environment Agency GIS database of assets) AStGWF Areas Susceptible to Groundwater Flooding СС Climate change - Long term variations in global temperature and weather patterns caused by natural and human actions.
 CDA Critical Drainage Area - A discrete geographic area (usually a hydrological catchment) where multiple and interlinked sources of flood risk (surface water, groundwater, sewer, main river and/or tidal) cause flooding in one or more Local Flood Risk Zones during severe weather thereby affecting people, property or local infrastructure.
 CFMP Catchment Flood Management Plan- A high-level planning strategy through which the Environment Agency works with their key decision makers within a river catchment to identify and agree policies to secure the long-term sustainable management of flood risk.
-CIRIA Construction Industry Research and Information Association Defra Department for Environment, Food and Rural Affairs DG5 Register A water-companyheld register of properties which have experienced sewer flooding due to hydraulic overload, or properties which are 'at risk' of sewer flooding more frequently than once in 20 years.
-EA EnvironmentAgency EU European Union FEH Flood Estimation Handbook Flood defence Infrastructure used to protect an area against floods as floodwalls and embankments; they are designed to a specific standard of protection (design standard).
+CIRIA Construction Industry Research and Information Association Defra Department for Environment, Food and Rural Affairs DG5 Register A water-company held register of properties which have experienced sewer flooding due to hydraulic overload, or properties which are 'at risk' of sewer flooding more frequently than once in 20 years.
+EA Environment Agency EU European Union FEH Flood Estimation Handbook Flood defence Infrastructure used to protect an area against floods as floodwalls and embankments; they are designed to a specific standard of protection (design standard).
 Flood Risk Area An area determined as having a significant risk of flooding in accordance with guidance published by Defra and WAG (Welsh Assembly Government).
 Flood Risk Regulations Transposition of the EU Floods Directive into UK law.
 The EU Floods Directive is a piece of European Community (EC) legislation to specifically address flood risk by prescribing a common framework for its measurement and management.
-FWMA Floods and Water Management Act - Part of the UK Government's response to Sir Michael Pitt's Report on the Summer 2007 floods, the aim of which is to clarify the legislative framework for managing surface water flood risk in England.
+FWMA Flood and Water Management Act - Part of the UK Government's response to Sir Michael Pitt's Report on the Summer 2007 floods, the aim of which is to clarify the legislative framework for managing surface water flood risk in England.
 Fluvial Flooding Flooding resulting from water levels exceeding the bank level of a main river FRA Flood Risk Assessment - A site specific assessment of all forms of flood risk to the site and the impact of development of the site to flood risk in the area.
-FRMP Flood Risk Management Plan FWMA Flood and Water Management Act FZ Flood Zones На Hectare HELAA Housing and Economic Land Availability Assessment IDB Internal Drainage Board Indicative Flood Risk Area Nationally identified flood risk areas, based on the definition of 'significant' flood risk described by Defra and WAG.
-JBA Jeremy Benn Associates LFRMS Local Food Risk Management Strategy consulting
+FRMP Flood Risk Management Plan FZ Flood Zones На Hectare HELAA Housing and Economic Land Availability Assessment IDB Internal Drainage Board Indicative Flood Risk Area Nationally identified flood risk areas, based on the definition of 'significant' flood risk described by Defra and WAG.
+JBA Jeremy Benn Associates LFRMS Local Food Risk Management Strategy LLFA Lead Local Flood Authority - Local Authority responsible for taking the lead on local flood risk management.
+For South Oxfordshire, the Lead Local Flood Authority is Oxfordshire County Council.
+LPA Local Planning Authority Main River A watercourse shown as such on the Main River Map, and for which the Environment